 - 5. Are the farm units containing the site as large as the average-size farming unit in the county?
 The regional consultant used the same methodology described in Criterion 5 for Alternative 1.
-Alternative 2 traverses farm units that are an average of 142 acres, or approximately 36 percent of the size of the average farm unit.
+Alternative 2 traverses farm units that are an average of 177 acres, or approximately 18 percent of the size of the average farm unit in the county.
 This criterion received a score of 0. - 6.
 How much of the remaining land on the farm will become nonfarmable if this site is selected?
 The regional consultant used the same methodology described in Criterion 6 for Alternative 1 (ARWS 2018a, 2018b, 2018c, 2018d).
-The results indicated that the acreage of nonviable remnant parcels on farmable land would total less than 1 percent of the acreage of the original parcels within the project footprint of this alternative.
-This criterion received a score of 0. - 7.
-Does the site have available adequate supply of farm support services and markets?
+The results indicated that the acreage of nonviable remnant parcels on farmable land would total less than 1 percent of the acreage of the original parcels that would be within the project footprint of this alternative.
+This criterion received a score of 0. - Does the site have available adequate supply of farm support services and markets?
 The regional consultant used the same methodology described in Criterion 7 for Alternative 1.
-This alternative would have a limited effect on farm services.
+This alternative would not have an effect on farm services.
 This criterion received a score of 5. - 8.
 Does this site have substantial and well-maintained on-farm investments such as barns, fruit trees and vines, field terraces, drainage, irrigation, waterways, and other soil and water conservation measures?
 The regional consultant used the same methods described in Criterion 8 for Alternative 1.
-The overall amount of on-farm investment is high.
-Ancillary agricultural structures, barns, irrigation lines, waterways, and drainage ditches were observed on the farms.
-Soil and water conservation measures have been applied to many of the fields.
-This criterion received a score of 20. - 9.
+The overall amount of on-farm investment is moderate.
+Ancillary agricultural structures, barns, fruit trees, irrigation lines, waterways, and drainage ditches were observed on the farms.
+Soil and water conservation measures have been applied to some of the fields.
+This criterion received a score of 7. - 9.
 Would this project, by converting the land to nonagricultural use, reduce the support for farm support services in the area?
 The regional consultant used the same methodology described in Criterion 9 for Alternative 1 (ARWS 2018a, 2018b, 2018c, 2018d).
-Considering there are approximately 1,157,906 acres of Important Farmland and Grazing Land in Merced County (DOC 2016), the permanent conversion of 696 acres of Important Farmland and Grazing Land in Merced County in Merced County under Alternative 2, or less than 0.1 percent of the total Important Farmland in the County, is unlikely to result in reduction in demand for farm support services in the area.
+Considering there are approximately 671,685 acres of Important Farmland and Grazing Land in San Benito County (DOC 2016), the permanent conversion of 104 acres of Important Farmland and Grazing Land in San Benito County (IDOC 2016), the permanent conversion of 104 acres of Important Farmland and Grazing Land in San Benito County under Alternative 2, or less than 0.1 percent of the total Important Farmland in the County, is unlikely to result in reduction in demand for farm support services in the area.
 This criterion received a score of 0. - 10.
 Is the kind and intensity of the proposed use of the site sufficiently incompatible with agriculture that it is likely to contribute to the eventual conversion of the surrounding farmland to nonagricultural use?
 The project would include construction of the San Jose Diridon Station and a second station in either downtown Gilroy or east Gilroy, depending on the alternative selected.
+For Alternative 2, the Gilroy station would be located downtown.
 Stations have the potential to induce population growth and farmland conversion.
-However, neither station would be located in Merced County.
+While there are no proposed stations in San Benito County, the proximity of the proposed Downtown Gilroy Station could result in population growth and the eventual conversion of surrounding agricultural land.

-There are two locations under consideration for a MOWF but both are in Gilroy, not in Merced County.
+There are two locations under consideration for a MOWF but both are in Gilroy, not San Benito County.
 In addition, one MOIS facility is proposed in Merced County west of Turner Island Road.
-The MOIS facility would be a small facility, would be compatible with adjacent agricultural uses, and would not induce urban development.